godotengine/godot-docs/classes/class_physicstestmotionresult2d.rst

 - :ref:`Vector2<class_Vector2>` **get_collision_point** **(** **)** |const|

-Returns the point of collision in global coordinates, if a collision occured.
+Returns the point of collision in global coordinates, if a collision occurred.

 ----